Italy's Nexi close to buying UBI's merchant book following Intesa takeover

-MILAN, Nov 17 (Reuters) - Nexi, Italy’s largest payments group, is very close to a deal to buy UBI Banca’s retailers’ payments business, two sources close to the matter said on Tuesday.
+MILAN (Reuters) - Nexi NEXII.MI, Italy's largest payments group, is very close to a deal to buy UBI Banca's retailers' payments business, two sources close to the matter said on Tuesday.

 It marks a further expansion by Nexi, which on Sunday signed an agreement to buy Scandinavian rival Nets to create Europe’s largest payments group in terms of core profit, just over a month after it announced a tie-up with smaller Milan-based SIA.

-The move to buy UBI’s retailers’ payments business also comes after Nexi’s purchase of Intesa Sanpaolo’s retailers’ payments business in June.
+The move to buy UBI's retailers' payments business comes after Nexi's purchase of Intesa Sanpaolo's ISP.MI retailers' payments business in June.

 Intesa has since taken over UBI after a long takeover battle for Italy’s healthiest second-tier bank.
 Sources have said that UBI was an attractive target partly because it owned assets that could be spun off at a gain.

-Note: (This story corrects sixth paragraph to clarify deal could boost Nexi’s core profit, not UBI’s.)